traefik/traefik/docs/content/routing/routers/index.md

 When a TLS section is specified, it instructs Traefik that the current router is dedicated to TLS requests only (and that the router should ignore non-TLS requests).

-By default, Traefik will terminate the SSL connections (meaning that it will send decrypted data to the services), but Traefik can be configured in order to let the requests pass through (keeping the data encrypted), and be forwarded to the service "as is".
+By default, a router with a TLS section will terminate the TLS connections, meaning that it will send decrypted data to the services.

-??? example "Configuring TLS Termination"
+??? example "Router for TLS requests"

     ```toml tab="File (TOML)"
     ## Dynamic configuration